We will discuss how a well-respected career publication can get it wrong and a suggestion for a fantastic improvement.

 - Candidate demonstrates no personality

-- The reason given why interviewer wants to work with the company is superficial
+- The reason given why the interviewee wants to work with the company is superficial

 Great interview answers are between 1-1.5 minutes.
 While I do agree the answer to your first question should not push the envelope for length, I can recite their answer in 22 seconds.
 Because it is so short, it really doesn’t tell me much, at least much more than I can get from your resume.
 So, the answer is a non-answer but took up valuable space.